We Proudly Serve Pets Of Longmont, Co and Beyond.

 If your pet is experiencing a slow decline, it is fine to schedule even a couple of weeks ahead of your preferred time.
 We will make every effort to provide same-day service and if we are unable to fulfill your request, we will refer you to another mobile service for your needs.

 Yes.
 As long as we know ahead of time, we can create a low-stress, safe plan for your pet’s individual needs.
-This may include giving an oral sedative in a treat from your regular vet or discussing a plan for entering the home safely.
+This may include giving an oral sedative in a treat from your regular vet, discussing a plan for entering the home safely, or you may opt for an in-home Pre-Euthanasia Consultation to discuss additional medications and plan.

 You know your children best and there are a few important considerations when facing the loss of a beloved pet: allow your children to say goodbye in a way they are comfortable and, particularly for kids over the age of 6, ask if they would like to be present and/or involved in the pet’s passing.
 All kids, just like adults, may have strong feelings and it is important to give them choice.
 As the process is very peaceful, children of many different ages have been involved and present for home euthanasia.
 Dr. Stephanie is open to whoever would like to be present and can accommodate your family’s specific needs and concerns.
 If your kids do not want to be present or if you elect not to have them present, a memorial is always a nice touch.
 Feel free to ask about ideas for memorializing your pet.